Doctoral Oral Examination Procedures

 - in the event of revisions to the submitted work being required, ensure that the candidate is provided with a copy of the required revisions endorsed by the Oral Examiner.
 It is expected that the candidate will be provided with a written report detailing the revisions required within 5 working days of the oral examination

-- in the event of a revise and resubmit outcome, provide the Associate Dean/Director (Postgraduate Research) with a written report, endorsed by the Oral Examiner, detailing the work the candidate is required to undertake
+- in the event of a revise and resubmit outcome, supply the Associate Dean/Director (Postgraduate Research) with a written report, endorsed by the Oral Examiner, providing advice for the candidate on the revision.

 35. The School of Graduate Studies is to formally advise the candidate of the outcome of the examination when the final result has been determined in accordance with the Doctoral Examination Procedures.
 For the avoidance of doubt, the examination outcomes referenced in these doctoral oral examination procedures are limited to those outcomes in which the AH Nominee or the Oral Examiner plays a procedural role and do not reflect the range of possible outcomes from the oral examination.